haddonm/MQMF/README.md

 models are not included here as they are not really suited to brief treatments.

-The primary objective of thios book is that it be useful to workers in the field.
+The primary objective of this book is that it be useful to workers in the field.
 Hopefully, this R package will assist with that objective.

 Malcolm Haddon